 For a more fundamental explanation of the biblical mandate and core commitments of the multiethnic church, click here.

-Additional information for a deeper dive into Mosaix.
+Click the links below for a deeper dive into the historical and current impact of Mosaix.

 History – Catalyzing the